 Scuba Diving Malpelo

-Unfortunately, although Malpelo is an incredible place to dive in Colombia thanks to it’s ocean life, steep wall dives, and incredible caves.
-Even the UN named it as one of the top dive destinations in the world.
+Unfortunately, Malpelo is an incredible place to dive in Colombia thanks to its ocean life, steep wall dives, and incredible caves.
+Even the UN named it one of the top dive destinations in the world.
 It’s completely inaccessible unless you are on a dive boat.
-So it there was ever a reason to book yourself on a dive boat, this is it.
+So if there was ever a reason to book yourself on a dive boat, this is it.

 One word… hammerheads!
 There have been reports of divers seeing large schools of sharks out here, I’m talking up to 500 sharks in one place!
 And if that’s not enough to get you here then how about whales?
 Yep, there is also a chance of diving with whales here.
+There is a high chance of you spotting whale sharks around here.
 It really is a dream dive destination and you might even get lucky and see the rare sand tooth tiger shark!